thomasclarke1969/documentation/integration/ios/installation.md

 pod init
 ```

-Open up the `Podfile` and add the following:
+Open up the `Podfile` and add the following between your project's target :

 ```
 pod 'LayerKit'